ZosoV/msc_semester2/nlp/001_nlp_regex.md

    - Anchors like `^` and `$` are used to match the start and end of a line.
    - Example: `^[A-Z]` matches a line starting with an uppercase letter.
    - You can also use `\b` for word boundary and `\B` for non-word boundary.
-   - A **word** for a regular expression is defined as any sequence of digits, underscores, or letters.
+   - A **word** for a regular expression context is defined as any sequence of digits, underscores, or letters.

 6. **Parentheses and Capture groups**
    - Enclosing a pattern in parentheses `( )` makes it act like a single character.
 In other words, parentheses capture groups.